Intel Lunar Lake: Everything You Need to Know

 Intel Lunar Lake Architecture

 With Meteor Lake last year, Intel moved from its age-old monolithic design to tile-based chip design.
 And Lunar Lake takes it even further.
-Unlike Meteor Lake where the Compute tile only housed the CPU and cache, the Compute tile on Lunar Lake processors will house the CPU, cache, GPU, and NPU as well.
+Unlike Meteor Lake where the Compute tile only housed the CPU and cache, the Compute tile on Lunar Lake processors houses the CPU, cache, GPU, and NPU as well.

 It means that the Compute tile is the largest tile on the die, and the best part this year is that it’s fabricated on TSMC’s N3B process node.
 Sure, TSMC’s N3B has a lower yield than the latest and much-improved N3E node, but Intel is finally moving away from Intel foundry to TSMC’s advanced 3nm process node, which is great.

 As for the platform controller tile that provides I/O and connectivity, it’s built on TSMC’s 6nm (N6) node, like last year’s Meteor Lake.
-This is the first time Intel is designing its processor, but TSMC is building it.
+This is the first time Intel is designing its processor, but TSMC is manufacturing it.
 Finally, Intel is packaging the whole chipset using its own Foveros 3D tech.

-intel lunar lake processor
+lunar lake chipset

 Image Courtesy: Intel

 Overall, the Lunar Lake architecture has undergone significant changes.
 The CPU, GPU, NPU, and cache are now part of the Compute tile and it’s manufactured on TSMC’s 3nm (N3B) process node, which should lead to much better efficiency.
-And finally, memory is available directly on the SoC to reduce power consumption and space and improve bandwidth.
+And finally, memory is available directly on the SoC to reduce power consumption and improve bandwidth.

 Intel Lunar Lake CPU

-Lunar Lake will have 8 CPU cores — 4 performance (P) cores named Lion Cove, and 4 efficiency (E) cores named Skymont.
+All Lunar Lake processors have 8 CPU cores — 4 performance (P) cores named Lion Cove, and 4 efficiency (E) cores named Skymont.
 As I mentioned above, the CPU is part of the Compute tile.
 Intel claims the P-core Lion Cove on Lunar Lake brings a 14% IPC gain over Meteor’s Lake Redwood Cove P core.

 Intel has done something very different this time.
 The chipmaker has completely removed SMT (Simultaneous Multi-threading) after more than two decades from its processor.
 SMT, popularly known as HyperThreading, allows a core to perform two tasks in parallel.
-Intel says removing SMT helps in improving performance-per-watt by 5%.
+Intel says removing SMT helps in improving performance-per-watt by 15%.

 To compensate for the lack of HyperThreading, Intel argues that Lunar Lake processors can execute more instructions per cycle instead of relying on parallel execution.
 This allows the processor to perform better in single-threaded tasks.

-lunar lake skymont core
+lunar lake hyperthreading off

 Now coming to the E core, I think Skymont is the headline feature of Lunar Lake processors.
 Intel says Skymont offers a massive 68% IPC improvement over Meteor’s Lake Crestmont E core.
 The 4-core Skymont cluster remains separate in a ‘Low Power Island’ from the P-core cluster with access to its own L3 cache.